Post Traumatic Stress Disorder (PTSD) following

 You fall in love and want to build a future with someone that seems pretty special.
-But this person is not like your other partners.
+But this person is nothing like your other partners.
 Suddenly you find yourself defending your thoughts and opinions to someone who used to understand you.
 A normal conversation feels like a competition.
 You have to walk on eggshells.
 You’re exhausted and hurt.

 Then it gets worse.

 They begin to make up stories where they place you in the starring role of aggressor.
 You begin to hear that you are controlling, you are manipulative, you are confrontational, or you are paranoid.
 And they are the victim of your relentless bad behavior.